MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 This page lists the countries/regions where [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] is available and which languages are supported.

-In countries/regions where Microsoft has not delivered a localization, partners can build localizations using translation and localization apps that are published on AppSource.
+In countries/regions where Microsoft hasn't delivered a localization, partners can build localizations using translation and localization apps that are published on AppSource.
 These apps are built on top of the international (W1) version of [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].

 The following table provides the list of all countries/regions where [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] is available or in planning for future availability.
 The table also specifies the abbreviation of the relevant country-specific environment that you see in the admin center.
 Finally, the table and states whether the localization is provided by Microsoft or partner(s).